✅ SAFE — Plantain

 Fried or spiced plantain preparations are unsafeHIGHAll dogs — only plain cooked

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Plantain.
-Always consult your vet for dogs with pre-existing health conditions.
+Check with your vet first if your dog carries a health condition.

 🚨 Call your vet immediately if your dog shows: